-In the "funding report" issued upon the completion of detailed planning for a pool project, DEB includes in the recommended budget an amount for furniture, furnishings, and equipment (FF&E).
+In the "funding report" issued upon the completion of detailed planning for a pool project, DEB includes in the recommended budget an amount for furniture, fixtures, and equipment (FF&E).
 Ordinarily, the agency should use this amount in its request for FF&E. If the agency submits a request for an amount higher than that recommended by DEB, it must provide a detailed justification for the change.

-As a general rule, funding for equipment for projects previously authorized would normally be requested if it is expected that the project will be completed before December 2023.
+As a general rule, funding for equipment for projects previously authorized would normally be requested if it is expected that the project will be completed before December 2025.
+However, due to recent supply chain issues, funding for equipment may currently be requested as much as 18 months prior to substantial completion.
+Therefore, equipment funding may be requested for projects expected to reach substantial completion prior to January 2027.

 DPB will not assume that funding for equipment should be considered simply because the project is under construction; the agency is responsible for initiating requests in PB for equipment.